tomaschyly/tch_common_widgets/README.md

 * works with **CommonTheme** and **standalone**

 InkWell based button widget, 2 variants, content supports text or text and preffixIcon.
-Loading animatin built in.
+Loading animation built in.

+### DatePickerFormFieldWidget

+* works with **CommonTheme** and **standalone**

+Custom Button that looks like TextFormFieldWidget for selecting Date with Material DatePicker.
+Supports Focus navigation and Form validation.

 ## Dialogs